 The values of the Gaylord and Dorothy Donnelley Foundation stem directly from our founders.

-Gay and Dot were avid lovers of the outdoors.
-They both hunted.
-Dot was a champion dog breeder.
-Accordingly, they both cared deeply about protecting land in Illinois and also in their adopted second home in the Lowcountry of South Carolina.
+Gaylord and Dorothy were avid lovers of the outdoors.
+They both hunted, and Dorothy was a champion dog breeder.
+Accordingly, they both cared deeply about protecting land in Illinois and also in their second home in the Lowcountry of South Carolina.

 Among their land legacies is the 800-acre Donnelley-DePue Wildlife Area along the Illinois River.
 In recognition of their land conservation leadership in the ACE Basin, the 8,000-acre Donnelley Wildlife Management Area was named in their honor.